JLWalsh/ObjectVM/README.md

-## OVM
+## OVM (Object virtual machine)
-An object-oriented virtual machine.
+An object-oriented bytecode virtual machine, inspired by the JVM.